 Who is Daniel Knight and where is he from?

-Daniel Knight was born at the Royal Sussex County Hospital on the 12th of April back in 1983, he still lives in Brighton and runs his kickboxing equipment company Sidekick alongside his partner Daisy who is expecting his first child soon.
+Daniel Knight was born in Brighton at the Royal Sussex County Hospital on the 12th of April back in 1983.
+Daniel still lives in Brighton and runs his kickboxing equipment company, Sidekick, alongside his wife Daisy, who they have two children together.